TradeSgnl Logo

 Navigate to Notifications Tab

-In the Options dialog, click on the Notifications tab at the top of the window.
+Click on the Notifications tab at the top of the window.

 MT5 Options dialog with Notifications tab highlighted